Vonage/vivid-3/libs/components/src/lib/expansion-panel/README.md

   </vwc-expansion-panel>
 ```
 ## Indicator
-With the `no-indicator` attribute you can remove the indicator icon from the heading.
+Add the `no-indicator` attribute to remove the indicator icon from the heading.

 - Type: `boolean`
 - Default: `false`